eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/web-dev.md

 	- PTO awarded for being part of the on call rotation
 	- Regular Unstructured Development Time to investigate new technologies that would benefit you and your team
 	- Working with the latest versions of Ruby and Rails.
 No legacy Ruby 2.3 or Rails 4.2 apps here.
 + skill set:
+	- We are actively looking for an experienced Platform Software Engineer and Java, C++, Python software engineers to join our team on a Machine Learning developer tools software project.
+This role requires experience identifying and/or developing and integrating technology components for local/cloud Machine Learning development tools platform that includes rich visual development ML-based intelligent agents.
+Must be able to work with Agile product delivery team.
+Effective communicator who can collaborate with architects, Front End developers, and User Experience designers to produce necessary documentation based on the code created.
+	- Analyze, design, and develop the platform components.
+	- Develop and maintain automated integration tests.
+	- Provide recommendations for continuous improvement of the software and SDLC tools.
+	- Pull best development practices to the project.
+	- Provide ongoing maintenance, support, and enhancements in existing systems and platforms.
+	- Collaborate with data scientists, project managers, QA engineers, and other software engineers to achieve elegant solutions.
+	- Lead selection of frameworks whether to use third-party components while also showing how to tie the components together to build a platform.
+	- Bachelor's Degree in Computer Science or equivalent degree or experience required.
+	- 5 years development experience in Java technology stack.
+	- Experience in container technologies and Kubernetes.
+	- Optionally, experience in Python and Machine Learning, Front-end technologies, or C++ and embedded software programming.
+	- Must have Java technology stack, microservices, and MongoDB database experience.
+	- Experience with container technologies and solutions utilizing Docker and Kubernetes.
+	- Experience with public clouds (Azure, AWS, etc.) is a plus.
+	- Python, C++, JavaScript, or GoLang is a plus.
+	- Machine Learning experience is a significant plus.
+	- Mathematical or Data Science background is a plus.
+	- Understands object-oriented and architectural design patterns and programming by contract.
+	- Strong analytical and problem-solving skills and thorough knowledge of software design principles.
+	- Experience in performance tuning and memory analysis.
+	- A good habit to use unit tests, automated integration tests, and code reviews.
+	- Must understand and accept agile development practices – Daily-standup, sprint, retrospectives.
+	- Good communication skills.
+	- Able to work with co-located and distributed teams; experience working in a start-up environment is a plus.
+	- Able to handle multiple projects with various priorities and deadlines.
+	- Able to work both independently and in a collaborative environment.
+	- Self-motivated and driven.
++ skill set:
 	- Working knowledge of relational databases and query authoring (SQL)
 	- Experience working with open source technologies like Kafka, Hadoop, Hive, Presto, and Spark